jamiethompson85/jamiethompson85.github.io/draft/devops-exam-blog.md

 * **Troubleshooting:** Be prepared for scenarios involving **troubleshooting crashing PODs**.
 * **Core Concepts:** Focus heavily on core Kubernetes concepts.
 In my experience, understanding the fundamentals of K8s is more important than memorizing the nuances between GKE Standard and Autopilot.
 * **Configuration:** You should be comfortable reading and interpreting **Kubernetes YAML configurations**.
-* **Helm vs. K8s Manifests:** While Helm is popular, ensure you don't neglect your understanding of raw Kubernetes manifests and configuration connectors.
+* **Helm vs. K8s Manifests:** While Helm is popular, ensure you do not neglect your understanding of raw Kubernetes manifests and configuration connectors.

 ### 4. Logging & Monitoring
 This section is significant and often underestimated.